kkkmail/OdePackInterop/README.md

 ```

 This makes the following combinations as clear winners:
-1. Use non-negativity when calculating the derivative.
+1. Use non-negativity (treat all negative values as exact zeros) when calculating the derivative.
 2. Use `CorrectorIteratorMethod.Functional` and then user either`SolutionMethod.Bdf` or `SolutionMethod.Adams`

 # References